nareshdoosa/hello-world/README.md

 # hello-world
-This repository created for testing only
+This repository created for testing